Plan Your Rollout

 - 20% reduction in opportunities with no follow-up tasks

 - 5% increase in lead conversion rate

-You could also measure success based on employee or customer sentiment, using a survey app from the AppExchange to collect feedback, or simple Chatter polls to survey employees quickly.
-Another possible metric would be user adoption, so you could look at logins and usage data.
+You could also measure success based on employee or customer sentiment, using a survey app from the AppExchange to collect feedback or simple Chatter polls to survey employees quickly.
+Another possible metric would be user adoption so that you could look at logins and usage data.